fbernaudo22/Logia/README.md

 - Home, that is the main view(not builded yet).

 Data are stored and managed with CoreData, using the MVVM architecture.
+The app is localised in Italian, English and Portuguese.